 My previous thoughts on the envelopes and B&W cards is that they were used in a lab test setting, i.e.a controlled environment.
 Topps routinely had at least a three phase process when testing cards in the 60's:

 1) Lab Test (observing kids in a research facility play with the cards).

 2) Field Test (executives handed out cards at local schools near the Topps plant in Sunset Park, Brooklyn)

 3) Retail Test (a select few stores in select few regions or areas--again mostly in Brooklyn--would get a box or two)

 We now have a fourth option, namely an industry oriented informal review.
 Mile High thought the cards were made up to show NBA executives how such a product would work, which is also a possible avenue of limited distribution.
 So really, except for the retail test, which more closely resembled the standard retail counter display model, the envelopes and B&W cards could have been used for any or all of the other four options.

 The Mile High comments also reiterate Olbermann's position that the set was issued during the 1967-68 season.
 All-in-all this little bit of the larger find has filled in and confirmed some key points.

 Next question: what will the unopened pack go for?!

 Update 9/16/17 - The pack went for $16,693.20.
-It also seems ikely the paper envelope test packs were used because the inserts, even folded, were too big and/or too floppy for a standard sized pack.
+It also seems likely the paper envelope test packs were used because the inserts, even folded, were too big and/or too floppy for a standard sized pack.